8.3 C

 7. ScreenStudio

 ScreenStudio is yet another easy-to-go but powerful screencasting software for Linux.
-It provides a simple option for recording the desktop as a video format, which, later on, can be directly streamed through Youtube, Twitch, or any other video host services.
+It provides a simple option for recording the desktop in video format, which, later on, can be directly streamed through YouTube, Twitch, or any other video host services.

 8. Byzanz